2023 Best Allied Health Professions Associate Degree Trade Schools in Ohio

 Full Allied Health Professions at Bowling Green State University - Firelands Report

 Out of the 33 schools in Ohio that were part of this year’s ranking, Xavier University landed the # 4 spot on the list.
-Located in the large city of Cincinnati, Xavier is a private not-for-profit college with a medium-sized student population.
+Located in the large city of Cincinnati, Xavier is a private not-for-profit school with a medium-sized student population.

 Allied Health majors at Sinclair Community College take out an average of $15,146 in student loans while working on their Associate Degree.